 As a financial analyst, the GAUSS function is useful in understanding markets, prices, and probabilities.
-For example, if we wish to invest $5,000 in stocks and bonds with annual return rates of 15% and 6%, respectively, we can use the function to find out how to allocate the amount to get the desired return(s).
+For example, if we wish to invest $5,000 in stocks and bonds, with annual return rates of 15% and 6%, respectively, we can use the function to find out how to allocate our investment capital to get the desired return(s).

 GAUSS was introduced in MS Excel 2013 and is not available in earlier versions.
 The function is capable of efficiently handling large datasets and providing tools for easy data management, making it suitable for conducting analysis using high frequency, real-time data.

 - Z (required argument) – This is the real number at which we want to evaluate the GAUSS function.

 How to use the GAUSS Function in Excel?

 To understand the uses of the GAUSS function, let’s consider an example:

 Suppose we wish to calculate the probability that a member of a standard normal population will fall between the mean and four standard deviations from the mean.
 The formula to use for calculating the same will be:

 - #VALUE! error – Occurs when any of the number arguments that are provided directly to the function are text strings that cannot be interpreted as numbers – that is, the value provided for Z is non-numeric.

 - #NUM! error – Occurs when the given value of Z is an invalid number.